12.4 After-Score Steps and Retest Planning

 Key Takeaways

-• Candidates may receive provisional pass/fail information before the full official reporting process is complete.
+• Candidates may receive provisional pass/fail information before the full official score report and Area diagnostics are released.

-• A passing result starts the transition from exam preparation to credential maintenance and ethical credential use.
+• A passing result begins the transition from exam preparation to credential maintenance and ethical credential use.

-• An unsuccessful result should be converted into a diagnostic remediation plan rather than a full restart.
+• An unsuccessful result should be converted into a diagnostic remediation plan organized by Area and error type, not a full restart.

-• Current policy does not allow retesting in the same exam cycle, and later options depend on timing and resubmission rules.
+• Current policy bars retesting within the same exam cycle; later attempts depend on cycle timing and resubmission rules, with no lifetime attempt limit.

 Use the result as a decision point

 If you pass, shift from candidate mode to certificant mode.
-Use the CHES credential accurately, follow NCHEC maintenance rules, and continue respecting exam confidentiality.
-Passing does not make the exam content public, and it does not authorize sharing scenarios with classmates or coworkers.
+Use the CHES credential accurately in your signature and on your resume, register your status with NCHEC, and continue honoring exam confidentiality.
+Passing does not make item content public, and it does not authorize sharing scenarios with classmates or coworkers.
+The credential signals current competence, and misusing it (claiming MCHES, or implying licensure rather than certification) undermines that signal.

 After-result checklist